LEARNAcademy/syllabus/cat-tinder/backend/validations.md

 1 example, 0 failures
 ```
 Green!

+This process can be repeated to ensure our specs cover all the attributes of our cat model.

 ### Request Specs
 Here's a test to assure that we get the correct response status when we submit a create request without a name for a cat.